 Making The New Consumer more accessible.

-If the past week is any indication, the next month is going to be unimaginably crazy.
+Previously: If the past week is any indication, the next month is going to be unimaginably crazy.
 I am committed to covering the ongoing consumer crisis and response as the world creatively fights the Covid-19 coronavirus pandemic.

 Seeing how hard things are getting for many businesses, I’m launching a bit of an experiment today to make The New Consumer more accessible for anyone who can benefit from my research and analysis.
 (As a brief introduction, I cover how and why people spend their money, for a community of many of the top consumer, tech, and media executives and investors.
 More here.)

 Through April 15, I’m offering a new monthly membership, which costs $20 per month (USD) and renews automatically.
-To sign up, click here.
-Or to give this new monthly membership as a gift — for colleagues, students, portfolio founders, your local restaurant owner, your CMO, etc. — click here.

 This monthly membership includes many of the same benefits as annual membership, including access to my twice-weekly newsletter via email and the web, and instant access to my full Executive Briefing archive on the web.